ZivaVatra/ArduLCD/README.md

 # ArduLCD
-Arduino based interface for HD44780 LCD to lcdproc/lcd4linux and equivalent.
+Arduino based interface for HD44780 LCD to lcdproc and equivalent.

 # Beginnings